Oade Brothers Audio, Inc.

 • Supercardioid & Hypercardioid microphones have a pickup pattern between a cardioid and a shotgun.
 They have more off axis rejection than a cardioid but not as narrow a pickup pattern as a short shotgun.
 These have a more natural, open sound than the shotguns and are typically easier to use as they do not have to be pointed as precisely as a shotgun.

 • Omnidirectional Microphones have a spherical pickup pattern, that is the they pick up sounds equally well in any direction.
 This characteristic makes them relatively immune to windnoise and less susceptible to handling noise but also means they will hear every sound in the area.
 This makes them difficult to use indoors or in a noisy environment.
+In these situations they need to be very close to the sound source to produce clean results.
 Omnis are the most commonly used interview mic and the most natural sounding, that is they produce the least coloration or tonal alteration of the sound.
 The downside is they do a poor job of isolating the subject and so can produce noisy results indoors.
 Outdoors they are the pickup pattern of choice.

 Oral History Recording

-• Lavalier Microphones are the small clip on microphones seen on Talking Heads on Television.
-To do very good quality recordings of inexperienced speakers while seated, consider using a lav mic, like the AKG C417, Audio-Technica AT899 or my favorite the DPA 4060.
+• Lavalier Microphones are the small microphones worn by Talking Heads on Television.
+To do very good quality recordings of inexperienced speakers while seated, consider using a lav mic like the AKG C417, Audio-Technica AT899 or my favorite the DPA 4060.
 A lav mic is best for seated interviews for 2 reasons.
 First the subject does not need to know how to "stay on mic" they can turn their heads, move around and generally be comfortable.
-The second is that as they are not seeing the mic, they quickly forget they are being recorded.
+Second, as the subject does not see the mic, they quickly forget they are being recorded.
 The interview then becomes a one on one conversation with another person, something we are all comfortable with and for this reason you get better content.
 An added plus is as the mic is close to the speaker unwanted background noises are not as audible.
 Low cost lav mics are not only noisy but more susceptible to the sound of clothes moving so buy a professional qualify lav mic !

 Recommended microphones :